-- In fact, $d \leq R \leq u$ must hold to rule out arbitrage.^a
+- In fact, $d \leq R \leq u$ must hold to rule out arbitrage.a aSee Exercise 9.2.1 of the textbook.
+The sufficient condition is d < R < u (Björk, 2009), which we shall assume.

 • Six pieces of information will suffice to determine the option value based on arbitrage considerations: